This is Not a Sequel: Chapter 1

 “Maybe they weren’t into each other.”

 Lady stared at him.
-Ryder could file anything down to a relationship problem if you gave him five seconds and a screen to look at.
+He could file anything down to a relationship problem if you gave him five seconds and a screen to look at.

 She scoffed.

-Instead she said, “Never mind,” because that was what she always said when she wanted something and didn’t want to pay for it.
+“Never mind,” she said.
+Because that was what she always said when she wanted something and didn’t want to pay for it.

 She swung her legs out of bed.